 ISFP: Introverted, Sensing, Feeling, Perceiving

 The ISFP personality type is usually friendly and quiet.
 They enjoy observing and taking in the environment around them.
-ISFP typically prefer autonomy, working in their own space and completing tasks on their own schedule.
-ISFPs highly value loyalty and commitment in their personal relationships.
+ISFP typically prefer autonomy, working in their own space and completing tasks on their schedule.
+ISFPs highly value loyalty and commitment in their relationships.
 Harmony is also important to ISFPs, avoiding confrontation and keeping their opinions to themselves.